clstoulouse/motu/README.md

 # <a name="Architecture">Architecture</a>
-Motu is a web application running inside the HTTPd Apache Tomcat application server.
+Motu is a Java Web Application running inside the Apache Tomcat application server.

 # <a name="ArchitectureInterfaces">Interfaces</a>
 ## <a name="ArchitectureInterfacesServer">Server interfaces</a>